 As a parent, your child’s health is in your hands.
 However, part of your child’s overall health includes healthy teeth and gums.
 With the right approach to dental care, you can provide your child with the gift of oral health for life.
 Because prevention starts at home and continues with preventative care through regular dental checkups, it is important to understand why pediatric dentistry is vital to your child’s well-being.
 Here we take a look at how pediatric dentistry positively impacts your child’s health and creates lifelong habits to prevent dental issues.

 Pediatric dentistry focuses on dental health in children.
-A pediatric dentist must complete an accredited advanced education program in pediatric dentistry.
 Dental health begins from birth.
 Parents can contribute to their child’s oral health from day one, along with regular pediatric dental checkups once they begin teething.
 Pediatric dentistry concentrates on preventative care as well as:

 Your dentist assists in all these areas, while also introducing your child to proper oral hygiene habits.